Topological Inductive Bias fosters Multiple Instance Learning in Data-Scarce Scenarios

 \section{Introduction}

-Multiple Instance Learning~(MIL) is a variant of weakly-supervised learning that operates without annotations for individual data samples.
-In MIL, each \emph{bag}, i.e., a group of instances, is assigned a \emph{single} label~\citep{lu2020clinical}.
-A bag is labeled positive if it contains at least one positive instance and negative otherwise.
-MIL-based deep classifiers require substantial training data for optimal performance, primarily due to the complexities inherent to backpropagation and the challenge of addressing diversities within bags: The loss signal must effectively navigate through the aggregation function that ensures precise training of the model to represent each instance.
+Multiple Instance Learning (MIL) is a variant of weakly supervised learning that operates without annotations for individual data points.
+In MIL, each `bag,' which represents a group of instances, is assigned a single label~\citep{babenko2008multiple,lu2020clinical}.
+A bag is labeled positive if it contains at least one positive instance; otherwise, it is labeled negative.
+For example, in blood sample–based disease classification, each sample can be viewed as a bag of individual cells.
+The sample is labeled positive if it contains any atypical cells and negative otherwise.

-MIL classifiers are widely used for biomedical applications like pathology and hematology disease classification~\citep{shao2021transmil, li2021dual, zhang2022dtfd, chen2022scaling, wagner2023transformer, sadafi2020attention, kazeminia2022anomaly, hehr2023explainable}.
-Here, representing individual instances properly is pivotal in interpreting the model's reliability, especially in clinical decision-making contexts.
-Unfortunately, data scarcity is a common problem in biomedical scenarios, particularly when dealing with rare diseases like rare anemias.
+Proper instance representation is critical for ensuring model reliability in clinical decision-making.
+However, data scarcity, a common issue in the diagnosis of rare diseases, hinders MIL models' ability to learn such representations.
 In such cases, the need for MIL-based training approaches that operate in the scarce-data regime is paramount.